Article Content

 Handgun Size.
 Does it Matter?

-Does Size Matter?
+Does Handgun Size Matter?

 Yes, size does matter and if someone told you otherwise then they were lying to you.
 Today we are talking about Full-size, Compact, and Sub-Compact handguns.
 I believe that the size of your handgun does play an important part in how your handgun shoots but it also plays a big part in how much you can/want to carry with that handgun.
 So I wanted to talk about the Pros and Cons of each size.

-I do want to preface that this blog will not contain any groundbreaking information.
+I do want to preface that this handgun size comparison blog will not contain any groundbreaking information.
 The purpose of this blog is to help people who are looking for a new handgun and need help deciding what size of handgun they truly want.
 So if you think that I missed anything then shoot me an email and let me know what I missed.
 At the end of the day, I am one person who has one opinion so my opinion is not the end all be all.

 Full-sized Handguns: